 Despite it’s Apple-esque appearance, Nest doesn’t play nice with Apple products.
 It supports just about everything else, but it doesn’t support Apple HomeKit.

 The Nest lacks external sensors.
 Therefore, any temperature measurement will come from your Nest thermostat itself.
 Hopefully, your thermostat location is in a place that is representative of your whole house.

 Best Mid-Range Smart Thermostat – Nest Thermostat E

-All the great Nest features with a more subtle appearance and budget friendly price.
+Nearly all the great Nest features with a more subtle appearance and a more budget friendly price.

 When we move down to the mid-range smart thermostats, the same two companies show up with models that are nearly as useful as the top range models.
 The main difference is that they don’t have support for some of the more complicated HVAC systems.
 So, unless you have an HVAC system that is only compatible with the top range models, you may be better off saving a little money and choosing one of these mid-range models instead.

 Both the ecobee3 Lite and the Nest E have almost all the same smart features as their more expensive counterparts.
 The ecobee3 Lite model loses its Alexa speaker and extra sensor (both included with the ecobee4) whereas the Nest E loses almost nothing.
 For that reason, we believe that the Nest E is a slightly better value than the ecobee3 Lite in the mid-range.
 However, which one is best for you depends on whether you prefer ease of use (Nest E) or complete control (ecobee3 Lite).

 The Nest E looks quite a bit different than the flagship Nest model.
 The frosted display can’t really be seen from all the way across the room but that’s not really it’s intention.
 Instead of the flashy “look at me” style of the more expensive Nest, the Nest E is meant to blend in.